Issam Amira

-Issam Amira is a Palestinian Islamic scholar, preacher, Khatib and Imam at Al-Rahman Mosque in Beit Safafa and Al-Aqsa Mosque.
+Issam Amira is a Palestinian Islamic scholar, preacher, khatib and imam at Al-Rahman Mosque in Beit Safafa and Al-Aqsa Mosque.
 He is also one of the prominent figures of Hizb ut-Tahrir.

-In November 2018 Sheikh Issam was arrested from Sur Baher and imposed ban for the second time from Al-Aqsa Mosque by Israeli police for the period of six months for praising the Muslim boy who beheaded Samuel Paty.
-He was also banned for two weeks two years ago.
+In November 2018, Amira was arrested in Sur Baher and faced a ban from Al-Aqsa Mosque by Israeli police.
+This was the second ban imposed on him, lasting for a period of six months.
+The reason behind the ban was his praise of the Muslim teen who beheaded Samuel Paty.
+Prior to this incident, Amira had faced a previous ban for a duration of two weeks, which occurred two years earlier.